hyyan/woo-poly-integration/README.md

 - [x] Emails
 - [x] Reports
   - [x] Filter by language
-  - [ ] Combine reports for all languages
+  - [x] Combine reports for all languages

 ## What you need to know about this plugin

-1. The plugin stills in development , so you might find bugs
-2. The plugin doesn't implement full integration yet (Working on it)
-3. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
+1. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
 So you have to make sure to choose the default language before start adding new variable products.